seanys/Boarding-Simulation/README.md

 First of all, we should build a simulation environment.
 The most widely used model is the grid-based simulation environment.

 **In brief, this model assumes that there are many "counters" like grids.
 Passengers will move from one grid to  another and be "served" in every grid.
-Time costed depends on whether they only walk through the grid or they settle luggages in this grid.**
+Time costed depends on whether they only walk through the grid or they settle luggage in this grid.**

 ![img](img/clip_image002.png)